 - How do we practice and implement classical education in our homes and schools today?
 What are the main pedagogical principles that inform how classical educators teach?

 - How do we deepen our understanding of classical education?
 What are some of the important books I should read to learn more about classical education?

-This course is an extension of Dr. Perrin’s pithy book An Introduction to Classical Education: A Guide for Parents, which has sold more than 50,000 copies.
+This course is an extension of Dr. Perrin’s pithy book An Introduction to Classical Education: A Guide for Parents—more than 100,000 copies have been sold or downloaded!
 Purchase a hard copy here or download the PDF for free.

 - Course Introduction

 - Lesson 1: A Clear Definition of Classical Education

 - Lesson 2: Clear Words for Classical Education

 - Lesson 3: To What Shall I Compare Classical Education?